piumalkulasekara/WishYourList/README.md

 # WishYourList

-## Coursework Description
+## Project Description
-The aim of this coursework is to develop a simple wish list application.
+The aim of this project is to develop a simple wish list application.
 This application will allow a logged-in user (and only logged-in users) to:

 1. **Create a wish list (they may only create one per account).
 This wish list is for presents or